 By taking responsibility for a pet, a child can learn to be much more focused, confident and grounded in their responsibilities when they are older.

-In my work as a certified animal naturopath, I focus on teaching my clients about the laws of health mandated in nature which goes for all living beings – human and animal alike.
+In my work as an animal naturopath, I focus on teaching my clients about the laws of health mandated in nature which goes for all living beings – human and animal alike.
 And they are as follows: proper species appropriate nutrition, exercise, fresh water, sunshine, moderation, fresh air, proper rest and trust in the Divine.
 By following these laws, we, our children and our pets will be healthy – and it is a lot easier to encourage your children to live up to the natural laws of health when they have pets to care for and interact with in their lives.

 A child playing outside with her dog throwing a ball, running in the fresh air, hanging out in the sunshine is going to be far healthier physically and mentally, than a child that lives a sedentary, indoor life.
 The child will be able to interact with their pet as a companion that does not judge them.
 They will be laughing, playing and running if they have a dog to play with letting off the stress that builds up if they are sedentary.
 And the pets will be healthy too!
 Since stress is a precursor to ill health, it naturally stands to reason that a child that has less stress will be healthier.